neulab/agent-data-protocol/datasets/androidcontrol/README.md

 2. **Copy or Download TFRecord Files**
    - Retrieve the TFRecord files from Google Cloud.
    - Place all the files into the `android_control` folder.
-You can also use the sample files provided there.
+You can also use the sample files provided there for testing.

 3. **Set Up Latest android_env**
    - Navigate to the `android_env_utils` directory and install it (have included there):
      ```sh

      cd agent-data-collection/datasets/androidcontrol/android_env_utils
+     python setup.py install

+     # or

+     cd agent-data-collection/datasets/androidcontrol/android_env_utils
       setup.py install

      # or

      cd agent-data-collection/datasets/androidcontrol/android_env_utils
        pip install .
         ```

+If you met this error:

+please do:

+pip install --upgrade protobuf